 During our last consultation, we outlined many of the engineering, environmental and social considerations that we take account of when establishing a practical site for the substation.
-Now that we have progressed with our proposed site, we are able to share further details regarding many of our development considerations.
+Now that we have identified a proposed site, we are able to share further details regarding many of our development considerations.